Archuleta County, CO Property Crime Rates and Non-Violent Crime Maps

 USA: $136

-The Cost of Crime per resident in Archuleta County is $234 per year, which is $98 more than the national average and $22 less than Colorado's state average.
-Below we compare counties similar to Archuleta County:
+Property crime costs $234 per resident each year in Archuleta County, which is $98 more than the national average and $22 less than Colorado's state average.
+The comparison below uses counties similar to Archuleta County:

 • In Denver County, CO, crime costs $353 per person, which is $119 more than in Archuleta County.